cnhecker/PuzzlePassport/README.md

 - Type npm install

 ## Starting the App
-- Open visual studio code and in the built-in command prompt at the bottom, type npm start.
-A web browser should open up automatically, displaying a page with court information (if you put any in your local db)
+- Open visual studio code and in the built-in command prompt at the bottom, type npm run dev.

-## Running the Integration Tests
-- In Visual Studio select View/Test Explorer
+- In Visual Studio click the green play button
-- All the tests will be listed.
-From here you can right click at the highest level to run all the tests or debug them or you can select individual tests and right click to run or debug.
+- Open the link displayed in the vs code command prompt

 ## ERROR HANDLING
 - Proxy Connection Error - ECONNREFUSED